MikhaJohnson/FirstRep/README.md

-Hello World.I am new to this.
+Hello World.I am new to this.This is something new.
+This is good.